 - Rejected transfer credit hours are excluded from the satisfactory academic progress calculations.

 In order to be eligible to receive federal Title IV financial aid or veterans benefits, you must be making satisfactory academic progress.
-Student veterans can view the procedure for satisfactory academic progress.
+Student veterans can view the procedure for satisfactory academic progress for VA benefits.

 Students awarded other aid must complete all of the following.